cferdinandi/wp-shopping-cart/README.md

-# WordPress Shopping Cart
+# [DEPRECATED - DO NOT USE] WordPress Shopping Cart
-A simple PayPal shopping cart for WordPress.

 ***Note:*** *This plugin is not tested or maintained.
 It was an experiment and should not be used as-is.*

+A simple PayPal shopping cart for WordPress.

 ## How It Works
 Getting started with WordPress Shopping Cart is really easy.
 [View the online tutorial](http://cferdinandi.github.io/wp-shopping-cart/) or dig through the `wp-shopping-cart.php` file.